Back Analogue chip manufacturer requires on-time delivery of its products

 - Keep service commitments

 To save additional time, the client was able to provide detailed delivery instructions, to include desk coordinates or a specific location.
-In certain locations Quick would have access to lock boxes with log sheets to ensure chain of custody.
-In other locations, Quick's drivers would actually deliver to a clean room with a pass through window.
-This eliminated the need for the cleanroom technician to change out of his smock, put on "street shoes", go to lobby to sign for package, and then repeat the process in reverse, saving their technicians valuable time.
-The technician never had to stop working, resulting in increased production time, more product being manufactured, and increased profits.
+In certain locations Quick would have access to lockboxes with log sheets to ensure chain of custody.
+In other locations, Quick’s drivers would actually deliver to a cleanroom with a pass through window.
+This eliminated the need for the cleanroom technician to change out of his smock, put on "street shoes", go to the lobby to sign for the package, and then repeat the process in reverse, saving their technicians valuable time.
+The technician never had to stop working, resulting in increased production time, more products being manufactured, and increased profits.